dubwub/F2016-UPE-AI/README.md

 #F2016 UPE AI Competition

 ##Installing the Server
-*Make sure Node.JS is installed on your computer *Navigate to the root directory of this (clone, fork, whatever), and then run npm install
+* Make sure Node.JS is installed on your computer
+* Navigate to the root directory of this (clone, fork, whatever), and then run npm install

 ##Server Details/Libraries
+Introducing the NERRF Stack:
-Node.JS backend (full Javascript stack all the way down) Famous handles animations
+* Node.JS backend (full Javascript stack all the way down)
+* Famous handles animations
-React handles refreshing page on update
+* React handles refreshing page on update
-Redis handles storing people/ELOs/match data
+* Redis handles storing people/ELOs/match data
-Express handles routing
+* Express handles routing
-Handlebars is the viewing engine (Might be replaced in the future) (The NERRF stack, so to speak)
+* Handlebars is the viewing engine (Might be replaced in the future)

 ##Full Rules/Documentation
 See the below document for full documentation of rules: